tradel/hassio-addons/abode2rtc/README.md

 ## Limitations

 - <a name="limit"></a>
-   Streams only work for a few minutes before the URL becomes invalid.
+  ~~Streams only work for a few minutes before the URL becomes invalid.
 This doesn't happen if the stream is actively playing.
 I suspect that Abode is shutting down inactive KVS streams to save resources.
-I am working on potential solutions for this.
+I am working on potential solutions for this.~~ *(fixed in 1.2.0)*

- - If go2rtc or other streaming addons are installed, there may be port conflicts and abode2rtc will fail to start.
-This will be fixed in a future release.
+- ~~If go2rtc or other streaming addons are installed, there may be port conflicts and abode2rtc will fail to start.
+This will be fixed in a future release.~~ *(fixed in 1.2.0)*

 - The addon includes an AppArmor profile for security, but the profile still needs some tweaking, so it's currently in "complain" mode.
 Once I have time to tweak it, I'll turn on enforcing mode.

 ## Frequently Asked Questions (FAQ)

 **I see the error "streams: websocket: bad handshake".**

-This is due to Abode shutting down the idle stream.
-See above under "Limitations".
+Try upgrading to version 1.2.0 or later of the addon.
+If you still see this, please [open a Github issue][bug] and include the complete log.

 **Why isn't the armhf platform supported?**